-Mung Bean Starch Noodles (also known as glass noodles, cellophane, bean thread) are made from starch (mung bean in this case, but yam or potato are also common) and water.
-They are a popular ingredient in East Asian cuisines for fillings, stir-fries, soups, salads, and even wraps.
+Dried Mung Bean Noodles (glass noodles, cellophane, bean thread) are made from starch (mung bean in this case, but yam or potato are also common) and water.
 They do not have much favor on their own, but pick up the flavors of other ingredients in the dish.
-You can find them in the international section of larger grocery stores and most Asian food markets.
-Most brands are gluten-free (check the label to be sure).
-They are also available on Amazon: single and multi.
+You can find them in the international section of larger grocery stores and many markets with East Asian ingredients.

-Jiu Cai Shui Jian Bao (Taiwanese Pan-Fried Leek Buns with Dried Shrimp)
+Jiu Cai Shui Jian Bao (Taiwanese Pan-Fried Chive Buns) Recipe

 Adapted from The Food of Taiwan